mconlon17/simple-vivo-book/Simple-VIVO-Reserved-Column-Names.md

 Name | Use
 -----|-----
 uri | A column with the name `uri` is returned by every `get`.
 The column contains the Uniform Resource Identifiers of the things you working with in VIVO.
-Everything in VIVO has a URI. action | If a column with the name `action` is included in a spreadsheet used in `update`,
+Everything in VIVO has a URI. action | If a column with the name `action` is included in a spreadsheet used in `update`, Simple VIVO will look in the action column for additional instructions regarding the processing of the row.